chrisbao/MSFin/README.md

    - Make sure that an PowerPoint file is uploaded to the document library in SharePoint site within your tenant.

-   - Copy the PowerPoint file link and update link in [Point.js](SmartLink.Web/Scripts/App/PowerPoint/Point.js) in line 77.
+   - Copy the PowerPoint file link and update link in [Point.js](ContosoO365DocSync.Web/Scripts/App/PowerPoint/Point.js) in line 77.

      ```javascript
      that.filePath = window.location.href.indexOf("localhost") > -1 ? "https://<yourtenantname>.sharepoint.com/Shared%20Documents/Presentation.pptx" : Office.context.document.url;
      ```

-9. Set SmartLinkExcel as StartUp project, and press F5.
+9. Set ContosoO365DocSyncExcel as StartUp project, and press F5.

    - Work with your O365 admin to go to admin consent page in the browser.